-Petitioner filed a Petition to institute inter partes review of claims 15 and 21 of the '716 patent.
-Paper2 ("Pet." or "Petition").
-Patent Owner filed a Preliminary Response.
+Petitioner filed a Petition requesting an inter partes review of claim 15 of the '776 patent.
+Paper 2 ("Pet.").
+Patent Owner filed a Preliminary Response to the Petition.
 Paper 5.

-Following institution, Patent Owner filed a Response to the Petition (Paper 17, "PO Resp."), Petitioner filed a Reply to Patent Owner's Response (Paper 20, "Reply"), and Patent Owner filed a Sur-Reply (Paper 23, "Sur-Reply").
+Following institution, Patent Owner filed a Response to the Petition (Paper 16, "PO Resp."), Petitioner filed a Reply to Patent Owner's Response (Paper 19, "Reply"), and Patent Owner filed a Sur-reply (Paper 22, "Surreply").

 On March 1, 2023, the parties presented arguments at an oral hearing.
 The transcript of the hearing has been entered into the record.
-Paper 33.
+Paper 32.